fbrass/resubmissionar-angular/README.md

 ```

 ## Setting up WildFly
-The following steps assume a pristine download of WildFly.
+The following steps assume a pristine download of [WildFly].
 These steps are just a guideline and the setup may differ.

-- Simple setup of WildFly with GC settings for Java 8
+- Simple setup of WildFly with GC settings for [Java 8].
-- Datasource configuration for connecting to [PostgreSQL](http://www.postgresql.org) using the current [JDBC 4.1 driver](http://jdbc.postgresql.org/download.html)
+- Datasource configuration for connecting to [PostgreSQL] using the current [JDBC 4.1 driver](http://jdbc.postgresql.org/download.html).

 ### Setting up WildFly
-1. Configure Java 8 GC by editing `$WILDFLY_HOME/bin/standalone.conf` (on Windows use `standalone.conf.bat`).
+1. Configure [Java 8] GC by editing `$WILDFLY_HOME/bin/standalone.conf` (on Windows use `standalone.conf.bat`).
 Append `-XX:MaxMetaspaceSize=256M` to the variable `$JAVA_OPTS`.
 2. Start WildFly using `$WILDFLY_HOME/bin/standalone.sh`.
 3. For the Admin console create an user using `$WILDFLY_HOME/bin/add-user.sh` and follow the on screen instructions.
-4. Browse to the [Admin console](http://localhost:9990) and login using the specified credentials.
+4. Browse to the Admin console [http://localhost:9990](http://localhost:9990) and login using the specified credentials.

 ### Setting up the Datasource:
 1. Navigate to  */ Runtime / Manage Deployments*.